 An Alternative To Travel

 Many travellers start their South American trip in Buenos Aires before going on to explore the rest of the continent.
 As a result, the Argentine capital is a good place to learn Spanish and there are plenty of schools to meet that need.

-Follow this link to find out more about my experiences studying Spanish in Buenos Aires and Sucre, Bolivia.
+Find out more studying Spanish in Buenos Aires and Sucre, Bolivia.

 Interested in staying in the capital?